dmbarbour/awelon/doc/SpatialTemporal.md

 Either quotations `'` must capture objects all at one location, or they must be able to restore locations.
 While "restore location" seems okay for logical locations, it seems like a bad idea for concrete locations.
 So, quotation requires that all objects in a product have the same location.

+**Constraint:** work well with literals.

+???

 **Soft Constraint:** control effects in logical space

+Effects are generally limited in space, i.e. where are they available; where do they apply?

 **Soft Constraint:** (maybe) move concrete location, holding logical locations?

+Actually, this might be best modeled by treating 'cross' as a polymorphic effect with regards to logical location.

 In a sense, I don't want to explicitly restore relative locations when I cross physical boundaries.
 A logical space is parallel to physical spaces.
 Consequently, I must think in terms of a 'grid' rather than a 'tree' of spaces.